Curiosity killed the story trap

 I carry a very small notebook around with me almost everywhere.

 Anytime I am struck with a curious urge, I write the subject, question, or thought at the top of a new page.
-That’s it.
+I call them my Spark Notes.
 Then, when I have more time, I choose a curiosity and dive into research.
 I fill the rest of the page with these notes.

 A couple of my current curiosities are: alchemy, healing herbs, dance, green goddess salad dressing (yep, no curiosity too small or ridiculous!)